jacobpradels/zChess/README.md

 All chess rules for legal moves are currently implemented in the engine including:
 - Check
   - Pieces can't move if it doesn't get their king out of check
+  - Discovered attacks that put your own king in check aren't allowed
 - Castling
   - Cannot castle if King or any spaces in between are threatening check
 - En Passant